 Treating black rot on apple trees starts with sanitation.
-Because fungal spores overwinter on fallen leaves, mummified fruits, dead bark and cankers, it’s important to keep all the fallen debris and dead fruit cleaned up and away from the tree.
+Since fungal spores overwinter on fallen leaves, mummified fruits, dead bark, and cankers, it’s important to keep all the fallen debris and dead fruit cleaned up and away from the tree.

-During the winter, check for red cankers and remove them by cutting them out or pruning away the affected limbs at least six inches beyond the wound.
+During the winter, check for red cankers and remove them by cutting them out or pruning away the affected limbs at least 6 inches (15 cm.) beyond the wound.
 Destroy all infected tissue immediately and keep a watchful eye out for new signs of infection.